This post provides detailed information on the network support technician job description, including duties, tasks, and responsibilities.

 They work in different sectors of the economy where they are needed for optimal functioning of computer systems and networks.

-Their job description entails maintaining and troubleshooting computer network hardware issues to identify and rectify problems, as well as provide technical support and guidance to employees.
+The network support technician job description entails maintaining and troubleshooting computer network hardware issues to identify and rectify problems, as well as provide technical support and guidance to employees.

 Their scope of work ranges from Local Area Networks (LANs) to Wide Area Networks (WANs) and Internet Service Provider (ISP) networks.